 How Much Do Scientists Know About the Causes of Insulin Resistance?

-There is a significant amount of confusion about what actually causes insulin resistance, and I witness it every day in my work coaching people with diabetes as well as in my career as a research scientist.
+There is a significant amount of confusion about what actually causes insulin resistance, and I witness it every day in our work coaching people with diabetes as well as in my career as a nutritional biochemist.

 A large gap exists between the scientific research on insulin resistance and what the general public understands about it.
-Most health professionals even misunderstand the science or are not aware of the latest research.
+Most health professionals were never taught the basic biochemistry of insulin resistance, and are unaware of the latest research.
 Unfortunately, excellent research does no good if the information is not put in the hands of those who need it.
 This is certainly the case with insulin resistance.

-This gap exists for a number of reasons and is heavily influenced by economic forces that profit on lifelong health conditions like diabetes.
-You may have heard the phrase “there is no money in the cure.”
-This is a true statement, and this practice is what keeps life-saving information out of the hands of those who need it.
+This gap exists for a number of reasons and is heavily influenced by economic forces that profit on lifelong chronic diseases like diabetes.
+The practice of educating doctors improperly is what keeps life-saving information out of the hands of those who need it.

 Researchers debate the causal mechanisms of insulin resistance tirelessly, day after day, and travel thousands of miles to attend large conferences to flex their scientific muscles.
 They propose every mechanism you can imagine, and blame every tissue you can think of, from the pancreas to the muscle to the liver to the brain to your blood.

 To say that insulin resistance has a single cause is an oversimplification.
-To say that insulin resistance is a complex metabolic condition is much more accurate.
+To say that it is a complex metabolic condition with many causes is much more accurate.

-In some studies, researchers use a diet high in both fat and sucrose (white table sugar), to ensure that both the muscle and the liver become extremely insulin resistant.
-This is because high dietary fat intake causes lipid overload and insulin resistance in the muscle and liver.
-Sucrose also increases liver insulin resistance.
+In some studies, researchers use a diet high in both fat and sucrose (white table sugar), to ensure that both the muscle and the liver become insulin resistant.
+The reason for this is simple: dietary fat causes lipid overload in muscle and liver, resulting in a reduced ability of insulin to import glucose.

 Researchers have shed light on the ability of excess fatty acids (dietary or structural, meaning body fat) to induce low-grade inflammation, which acts as an initial step in a series of events leading to damaged blood vessels, liver disease, heart disease and hypertension:

-Too often, we blame carbohydrates for insulin resistance, despite significant evidence that excessive fat consumption results in excessive fat storage.
+Too often, we blame carbohydrates for insulin resistance, despite significant evidence that excessive fat consumption results in excessive fat storage that ultimately creates whole-body insulin resistance.

 Saturated Fat in Particular